Generalization of graph network inferences in higher-order graphical models: Methods

+We also explored the use of more complicated message functions like a two-layer MLP instead of linear transformation on $\vh_{v,j}^{(t)}$ to replace \cref{eq:message} and flexible message-passing mechanisms like Graph Attention Networks \cite{Velickovic.Bengio.2017,brody2021attentive}.
+However, they do not show significant performance gain on any of the datasets described in \Cref{sec:dataset}, so we retain the simple linear message function.

-We would like our model to learn an iterative algorithm that converges to the target.
-So instead of choosing the number of time steps $N$ to be fixed, which we found often yielded RNN dynamics that passed through the target output without stopping, we randomly sample a readout time $N$ from a range, so the network cannot rely on any particular readout time.
-At that point we use a decoder MLP to read out expectation parameters of the univariate marginal distributions for each variable:
+The latent states of factor and variable nodes $\vh_{f}^{(t)}, \vh_{v}^{(t)}$ are updated iteratively until step $T$ following \cref{eq:message,eq:activation,eq:gru}.
+As discussed earlier, we would like our model to learn an iterative algorithm that converges to the target, however many steps it takes.
+So instead of choosing the number of time steps $T$ to be fixed, which we found often yielded RNN dynamics that passed through the target output without stopping, we randomly sample a readout time $T$ from a range, so the network cannot rely on any particular readout time.
+At that point, we use a decoder MLP to read out simple statistics of the univariate marginal distributions for each variable as our target.

+{For example, in Gaussian Graphical Models, we use the decoder to predict the inverse variance of the marginal distributions for each variable in the graph simultaneously.
+In continuous third-order graphical models, we use the first four central moments, which are expectation parameters, as our target.
+We target the expectation parameters or other simple statistics because they are a convenient way of capturing information about the local marginals, and they are easy to extract from samples from the training distributions. }